Using Mosaic Tiles to Liven up a Dated Kitchen

 Update a Brown Space

 Are you working with a mostly brown kitchen?
 If you're only able to add a new backsplash for now, transition the space from being dated by adding a mosaic pattern that features warm, contemporary browns and trendy grays.
 Today's assorted brown hues include gold, bronze, and "greige," which is a gray-beige blend.
-When these attractive shades come together with silvery glass and slate, such as in the Olympus Slate line, they look streamlined and modern.
 Emphasize the stormy shades by adding smoky accessories, such as gray tea towels, pewter paint on the walls, trendy gray and cream mats, and white dishware for contrast.

 A kitchen that features bland fixtures and finishes often just needs a little color or pattern thrown into the mix.
-A backsplash with visual movement and vivid contrast is ideal in this scenario, and you get both in the Color Wave collection.
+A backsplash with visual movement and vivid contrast is ideal in this scenario.
 Look to these assorted color schemes and choose one that not only adds to the space but can be paired easily with other accents.

 Warm up a White Space